- NURS FPX 9904 Assessment 1 CBT Sessions and Motivational Intervening.

 Project Summary Report

 From the study, it is evident that the worldwide epidemic of opioids has been ranked as one of the most pressing challenges in public health in the present generation.
-This proposal aimed at implementing possible improvement one the treatment plans for the clients with the opioid use disorder who could benefit from CBT and MI.
+This proposal aimed at implementing possible improvements one the treatment plans for clients with opioid use disorder who could benefit from CBT and MI.

 This enables the individuals to indulge in substance abuse which is forcing the abnormal increase in the rates of illness and mortality as well as being the number one drain on the economies of the countries.
 The qualitative inquiry thus aimed at evaluating the efficacy of the two multifaceted therapeutic modalities of treatment in reducing the readmission rates and enhancing the adherence of the patients afflicted with opioid dependency.

-It was the goal of the project to increase the treatments efficacies of patients, upon the enhancement of the conventional focus on disease pathology, psychological and physiological aspects of addicted behaviors.
-The assessment report featured a project description and data gathered from several sources along with the results analysis, concluding part together with the recommendations for the further application of the interventions in many health care facilities.
+It was the goal of the project to increase the treatment efficacies of patients, upon the enhancement of the conventional focus on disease pathology, and psychological and physiological aspects of addicted behaviors.
+The assessment report featured a project description and data gathered from several sources along with the analysis of the results, concluding part together with the recommendations for the further application of the interventions in many healthcare facilities.

 Background and Organization Gap Analysis